 To gain some experience with conditioning, we study discrete-time martingales.
 These are random processes where the future depends only on the past.
 We develop the basic theory of maximal inequalities and martingale convergence.
-These tools have a wide swath of applications, including techniques for prediction, filtering, adaptive testing, online learning, and stochastic optimization.
+These tools have a wide implications, including techniques for prediction, filtering, adaptive testing, online learning, and stochastic optimization.

-Along the way, we will explore applications of probability theory in computational statistics, computational mathematics, computer science, electrical engineering, and control theory.
+Along the way, we will explore other applications of probability theory in computational statistics, computational mathematics, computer science, electrical engineering, and control theory.

 Previous iterations of this course included the development of other sequential random processes, namely Markov chains.
-This term, we have removed this material to make the course more manageable.
+We have removed this important material to make the course more manageable.